icopy-site/awesome-cn/docs/awesome/awesome-angular.md

 * [angular-yandex-smart-captcha](https://github.com/flowXM/angular-yandex-smart-captcha) - This library adds the Yandex SmartCaptcha component to your Angular application, providing an easy way to integrate CAPTCHA protection into your forms and other user interactions.
 * [go-captcha-angular](https://github.com/wenlng/go-captcha-angular) - A simple, easy-to-use, interactive, and secure behavioral verification code that implements verification modes such as text/graphic clicking, sliding/dragging, and rotation.
 * [ng-recaptcha-2](https://github.com/LakhveerChahal/ng-recaptcha-2) - Angular 18 fork of [ng-recaptcha](https://github.com/DethAriel/ng-recaptcha).
 Alternatively, you create your own service that implements Google's reCAPTCHA with the help of this [article](https://ben-5.azurewebsites.net/2024/9/5/google-recaptcha-v3-with-angular/#google_vignette).
+* [ngx-slider-recaptcha](https://github.com/mrzinkowin/ngx-slider-recaptcha) - Customizable Angular library that provides a slider-based CAPTCHA component to help secure forms from spam and bot submissions.

 #### Carousels